 Some areas may not be as strict when it comes to aesthetic consistency but will require that fences be constructed a certain way and limit the type of fence materials they allow.
 For instance, The Woodlands HOA fence rules will require that fences be built out of either wood, metal, stone, or masonry and they do not allow fences to be built out of chainlink, metal sheets, plastic, or rope and bamboo.
 The reason behind these decisions is to guarantee a certain level of structural integrity so that fences aren’t falling over, which ties into the next common standard.

 Homeowner & Neighborhood Safety

 Safety is a universal development consideration, especially when it comes to fences.
-As we discussed in our Pool Owners Guide to Fences and Gates, if you are building a fence around a pool, there are a number of height, material, and gate requirements, and you must have an inspector make sure your new fence abides by these rules.
+If you are building a fence around a pool, there are a number of height, material, and gate requirements, and you must have an inspector make sure your new fence abides by these rules.
+See your local regulations.